 Earthing of high voltage conductors with earthing lances

-Earthing and short-circuiting forms an important part of work on or in the vicinity of electrical installations.
+Earthing and short-circuiting form an important part of work on or in the vicinity of electrical installations.

-In substations, earthing lances form the short circuit-proof connection between high voltage conductor (bus bar or other types of conductor) and the earthing system.
+In substations, earthing lances form the short-circuit-proof connection between the high voltage conductor (bus bar or other types of conductor) and the earthing system.